-- The proposed repair works can and should be maintained by the landowners after each erosion event that impacts the wall. - o The wall should be inspected after each erosion event that exposes the seaward face of the wall to wave action.
+- The proposed repair works can and should be maintained by the landowners after each erosion event that impacts the wall.
+A cost estimate for these repairs work is about thirty thousand dollars. - The wall should be inspected after each erosion event that exposes the seaward face of the wall to wave action.
 This inspection should compare the condition of the wall to the "as repaired" condition after the proposed repairs.
-Specifically, the inspection should: - o Identify any loose, broken or displaced rocks. - Any loose rocks should be repositioned to be in a well interlocked and stable orientation. - Any broken rocks shall be replaced by a sound unbroken rock of similar size as the broken rock and placed in a well interlocked and stable orientation.
+Specifically, the inspection should: - o Identify any loose, broken or displaced rocks. - Any loose rocks should be repositioned to be in a well interlocked and stable orientation.

-- Any displaced rocks should be removed and replaced in a similar position to the original position in a well interlocked and stable orientation. - Check the crest level and seaward slope angle.
+- Any broken rocks shall be replaced by a sound unbroken rock of similar size as the broken rock and placed in a well interlocked and stable orientation. - Any displaced rocks should be removed and replaced in a similar position to the original position in a well interlocked and stable orientation. - Check the crest level and seaward slope angle.
 Any subsidence or slope adjustment should be repaired to the original "as repaired" condition.